-On 14 September 2015, ENEA S.A. announced a tender offer for the shares of the Company and it declared its intention to acquire up to 64,57% of the total vote at the General Shareholders Meeting of the Company.
+On 14 September 2015, ENEA S.A. announced a tender offer for the shares of the Parent, Lubelski Węgiel Bogdanka S.A., and it declared its intention to acquire up to 64.57% of the total vote at the General Shareholders Meeting of Lubelski Węgiel Bogdanka S.A.
 The transaction settlement took place on 29 October 2015.
-As a result of the transaction, ENEA S.A. along with its subsidiary acquired the total of 66% of shares in the Company, as a result of which the Company became a part of the ENEA Group of which ENEA S.A. with registered office in Poznań is the parent.
+As a result of the transaction, ENEA S.A. along with its subsidiary acquired the total of 66% of shares in Lubelski Węgiel Bogdanka S.A., as a result of which Lubelski Węgiel Bogdanka S.A. with its subsidiaries became a part of the ENEA Group of which ENEA S.A. with registered office in Poznań is the parent.